bfortuner/problems/README.md

 3. [Sum Two Arrays] - Write method to sum 2 arrays and return a new array.
 Arrays can be of different lengths. e.g. [1,3] + [1,0,0] == [1,1,3]
 4. Smallest Number > k - Write method to find the smallest number which is greater than a given number k and has SAME SET OF DIGITS as given number
 5. [Find Missing Integer] - Given an array of sorted consecutive integers, return the missing integer (or -1 if no integer is missing).
 E.g. [3,4,6,7] == 4.
 Complete solutions in both O(n) and O(log n) time.
 Follow-up: write a method that handles an unsorted array of integers between 0 and N in O(N) time. e.g. [3,5,7,4] == 6
 6. [P99 Website Latency] - Given an unsorted array of floats between 0 and 1, representing website latency times, return the 99th percentile time (the time that is greater than 99% of other times).
 This is an important metric in software development to identify worst case issues for users.
 Follow-up: Instead of an array, assume you are receiving an infinite stream of latency times and can't store them all.
-Create a Class to store these times and return the P99 at any given moment (methods void putTime(double time), double getP99()).
+Create a Class to return the P99 at any given moment (methods void putTime(double time), double getP99()).
 Follow-up: Update your methods to handle variable percentiles (60th, 85th) and latency ranges (3 - 7 seconds).

 ###Hash Tables